UtrechtUniversity/irods-ruleset-equine/README.md

-irods-ruleset-equine
+irods-ruleset-dgk
 ==========

 NAME
 ----
-ruleset-equine - all rules and policies to be configured with this specific Yoda iRODS environment
+ruleset-dgk - all rules and policies to be configured with this specific Yoda iRODS environment

 DESCRIPTION
 -----------